 A recent survey by Safesearch of 1200 people across 133 organisations identified that many organisations are now recognising that the mental health and wellbeing of their staff is one of their top priorities.
 Of those surveyed 85 per cent found health and wellbeing strategies were of high or significant importance but only about half had the resources to respond.

 Individuals experiencing anxiety may respond differently, however there are some common symptoms.

 - There may be behavioural changes such as withdrawing from certain situations or finding it difficult to make decisions

 - There may be a physical response such as shortness of breath, having trouble sleeping or finding it hard to concentrate

 - There may be a change in feelings such as feeling overwhelmed, nervous or fearful

-In summary, work can be a cause of stress and anxiety in our lives and our working environment can also be affected by us feeling anxious.
+In summary, work can be a cause of stress and anxiety in the workplace is a reflection of what iOS happening in our lives.
+Our working environment can also be affected by us feeling anxious.

 Many people can learn to reduce their anxiety.